2002 Stanford Cardinal baseball team

 The 2002 Stanford Cardinal baseball team represented Stanford University in the 2002 NCAA Division I baseball season.
 The Cardinal played their home games at Sunken Diamond.
 The team was coached by Mark Marquess in his 26th year at Stanford.

-The Cardinal won the Palo Alto Regional and the Palo Alto Super Regional to advanced to the College World Series, where they were defeated by the Texas Longhorns.
+The Cardinal won the Palo Alto Regional and the Palo Alto Super Regional to advance to the College World Series, where they were defeated by the Texas Longhorns.